einfachiota/faucet.einfachIOTA.de/README.md

 # IOTA faucet

-Create a .env file as described here https://github.com/machineeconomy/iota-payment
+Create a .env file as described here https://github.com/iota-pay/iota-payment-module and add the values below

 Example: